Global Information Security Policy

 1. Information and Cyber Security Overview

-1. Information is an asset, which has significant value for Pirelli due to its competitive and innovative value.
-Hence Pirelli is inherently responsible to provide appropriate levels of protection to data and information against loss, damage, theft, or malware threats.
+1. Information is an asset, which has significant importance for Pirelli due to its competitive and innovative value.
+Hence, Pirelli is inherently responsible to provide appropriate levels of protection to data and information against loss, damage, theft, or malware threats.

 • to support corporate strategy by making information security an enabling factor for its business;